Mitchellpkt/Statistical_Privacy_Book/temp_quantum_draft.md

 ### Phase 1: Identify and document existing vulnerabilities in Monero

 The first phase of this problem will focus on identifying which of Monero's security features are susceptible to quantum adversaries.
-We'll look for vulnerabilities to known tools such as Schor's algorithm (which can find discrete logarithms is polynomial time, breaking the DL problem), Grover's algorithm (which produces a quadratic speedup when searching for inputs that mapping to a particular output for any black box function), and fourier fishing in conjunction with the Deutsch-Josza algorithm (which can potentially be used in taking advantage of Monero's proof of work method in bounded-error quantum polynomial time).
+We'll look for vulnerabilities to known tools such as Shor's algorithm (which can find discrete logarithms is polynomial time, breaking the DL problem), Grover's algorithm (which produces a quadratic speedup when searching for inputs that map to a particular output for any black box function), and fourier fishing in conjunction with the Deutsch-Josza algorithm (which can potentially be used in taking advantage of Monero's proof of work method in bounded-error quantum polynomial time).

-Some vulnerabilities are already known, for example that cryptography based on elliptic curve and the discrete logarithm problem can be defeated by Shor's algorithm.
+Some vulnerabilities are already known, for example that cryptography based on elliptic curve and the discrete logarithm problem can be made insecure using Shor's algorithm.
 We will examine Monero's protocol for other examples of security based on problems that are computationally intractable for classical computers and easy for quantum computers.
 Some current privacy features are thought to be quantum resistant (such as Monero's masked amounts) and we will cautiously verify their security against our algorithmic adversarial toolkit.

 **Phase 1 deliverables:** Audit of Monero's quantum resistance and summary of vulnerabilities.